 Each rack holds a ton of craft paint without any signs of stress to the rack or the wall.
-My Martha paints are very happy in their new home.
-I love that it is so easy for me to see which colors I have so I can quickly grab what I need.
+My paints are very happy in their new home.
+I chose to organize the racks by paint color.
+I love that it is so easy for me to see at a glance which colors I have so I can quickly grab what I need.

-My paint bottles that have smaller caps than bodies (aka anything other than the Martha paints) need to be placed bottom first into the rack.
-If you put them in cap first, they will angle down and possibly fall out of the rack.
+My bottles of paint that have smaller lids than bodies (aka anything other than the standard craft brand of paint) need to be placed bottom first into the rack.
+If you put them in the cap first, the smaller containers will angle down and possibly fall out of the rack.

-The racks hold 2 oz. craft paints, 1 oz. fabric paints, and glass and screen printing paints.
-I love that I don’t have to go digging through a box to find what I need any more!
+The racks hold 2 oz. acrylic paints, 1 oz. fabric paints, and glass and screen printing paints without taking up a lot of space in my studio.
+I love that I don’t have to go digging through a box full of a lot of paint to find what I need anymore!

 After questions and suggestions from readers, I did a few experiments and discovered that this same system also holds nail polish, tubes of glitter, and many (but not all) types of thread.